 Round Two Thoughts

 Neither service has particularly competitive plans.
 However, Dropbox is cheaper, while Tresorit gives you more bang for your buck, making us think a tie is in order.
+You can read our Dropbox pricing guide for a better understanding.
 If you’re more interested in Dropbox’s team plans read our Dropbox Business review to learn the details about them.

 It’s great if a service has a lot of strong features, but that won’t do it any good if they’re not wrapped in an enjoyable user experience.
 Users tend to steer clear of services that don’t.

-Tresorit is among the top services from our cloud storage reviews, but its user experience is more complex than the average service because you need to create individual tresors — “vault” in German — to sync files.
+Tresorit is among the top services we’ve seen, but its user experience is more complex than the average service because you need to create individual tresors — “vault” in German — to sync files.

 The desktop client works on Windows, macOS and Linux.
 Support for Linux is rare among cloud storage services.
 If Tresorit doesn’t work for you, read our roundup of the best cloud storage for Linux for other options.